Five reasons to study biosciences at Surrey

 3. Professional training opportunities

-Surrey’s Professional Training Year (PTY) offers students the opportunity to gain work experience and insight into a job role relevant to biosciences graduates, and to refine a host of skills that employers look for, giving them an employable edge.
+Surrey’s Professional Training placements offer students the opportunity to gain work experience and insight into a job role relevant to biosciences graduates, and to refine a host of skills that employers look for, giving them an employable edge.

 You can either tap into our department’s existing network of employers, or use or find your own contacts.
 Opportunities exist throughout the UK and beyond, and include the pharmaceutical industry, food and biotechnology companies, hospitals and veterinary surgeries, research institutes and in academia.
 We have partner universities in several countries, and some students spend the year, or one semester, on a study placement.
 For many of our students, this year is the highlight of their degree, and for many it gives them an edge when looking for graduate employment.

-To help you make the most of this opportunity, we have two separate weeks during the second year where we focus on employability and PTY, and students have one to one sessions with our PTY tutors throughout the year.
+To help you make the most of this opportunity, we have two separate weeks during the second year where we focus on employability and Professional Training placements.
+You will have one-to-one sessions with your Professional Training tutors throughout the year.

 4. Develop transferable skills

-Our programmes have been developed to include a range of valuable transferable skills, including the ability to solve problems, evaluate evidence and analyse data.
+Our courses have recently been accredited by the Royal Society of Biology.
+They have been developed to include a range of valuable transferable skills, including the ability to solve problems, evaluate evidence and analyse data.
 As part of your course you will also gain practical lab skills, and skills in organisation and research, decision making and communication.
 These skills will be with you for life and will prepare you for a wide variety of careers.